ista-vamos/vamos/README.md

 (warning: the latter will completely clean repositories, including all files that are not under git).

+## Using

+Run `source venv/bin/activate` from the top-level directory and then run the desired script from one of the sub-repositories.
+The sub-repositories have their own READMEs.

 ## Components

  - `vamos-buffers`  implementation of shared memory buffers used to transfer events
+ - `vamos-common`   common parts shared by multiple VAMOS repositories (mostly python packages)
- - `vamos-sources`  implementation of tracing various standard events in programs (event sources)
+ - `vamos-sources`  implementation of tracing various standard events in programs (event sources) and a specification language for that
- - `vamos-compiler` a compiler of VAMOS specifications
+ - `vamos-compiler` a compiler of the legacy VAMOS specifications
  - `vamos-monitors` manually written monitors, mostly for debugging and testing purposes
+ - `vamos-mpt`      a compiler for multi-trace prefix transducers